-This week’s topic is about managing priorities, because many of us are struggling right now to balance our personal lives with our work lives.
+This week’s topic is about managing priorities.
+Many of us are struggling to balance our personal lives with our work lives.
 The most common complaint: exhaustion.

-We may have new projects at work, but we also have graduations, planning vacations, family time, summer camps, or we have work deadlines versus registrations, tournaments, trainings, proms, or we have client meetings versus deaths, birthdays, and date night.
-Our emotions are being tugged in so many different directions.
-It’s a lot to handle, at times, isn’t it?
+We may have new projects at work, but we also have graduations, planning vacations, family time, summer camps or we have work deadlines, registrations, tournaments, trainings, proms or we have client meetings, deaths, birthdays, and date night.
+Our emotions are being tugged – every which way — and sometimes, we want to throw our hands up in the air and yell, “STOP!”
+It’s a lot to handle, right?

-So I asked the question, “What would happen if I just took a breath and looked at what really matters most to me (my family, my friends, my contribution, how I want to feel at the end of the day …) and built my days out from there?
-What would change?“
+So I asked the question, “What would happen if I just took a breath and looked at what really matters most to me — My family, my friends, work, how I want to feel at the end of the day et al — and built my days around that?

-Sometimes, asking better questions gives you better results.
-By simply asking a “prioritizing values” question, I came up with a super easy way for you and me to “live” our priorities instead of living someone else’s demands and agendas.
-Who doesn’t want to feel proud and satisfied about one’s experiences at the end of the day?
+By simply asking a “prioritizing values” question, I came up with a super easy way for you and me to “live” our priorities instead of living someone else’s demands.

-When you and I prioritize our values within the given constraints of work and family obiligations, it becomes easier to be more efficient and more effective without the added stress that can accompany so many priorities.
+When you and I prioritize our values within the given constraints of work and family obligations, it becomes easier to be more efficient and more effective without the added stress.

 Prioritizing Values in 3 Moves

-- Outcomes – Get clear on what is most important to you that will give you the quality of life experiences you want to have.
+- Outcomes – Get clear on the most important quality of life experiences you want to have.
 List them and list how often they need to happen.

 - Identify Constraints – What obligations, time challenges and other people’s agendas get in the way of the outcomes you want to achieve?

-- Planning – Create a plan to acheive your outcomes given your current constraints.
-What do you have to do to ensure that you finish the day feeling what you want to feel?
-How resourceful and creative can you get to create a win/win for yourself?
+- Planning – Create a plan to achieve your outcomes given your current constraints.
+What do you have to do to ensure that by day end, you feel what you want to feel?
 Then schedule your most important outcomes on the calendar.

-When you schedule and start achieving your most important outcomes every day, that is, ending the day with the feeling the pride and satisfaction of a day lived well, calm and peace of mind can come from that.
-When these moves become a habit, you will start to bring that calm to the planning process.
+When you schedule and start achieving your most important outcomes every day, calm, satisfaction, pride and peace of mind happen more often.
+When these moves become a habit, watch how your life can transform to something extraordinary

 Listen, these moves are not rocket science, but they do work.
-Sometimes, common sense is not common practice when there is too much noise going on in our lives that we can’t see clearly what the best choice is for us.
+Sometimes, common sense is not common practice when there is too much noise going on in our lives.
 Try these moves for yourself and see if your quality of life improves.

 If you think you may need some help with your prioritization skills, you can click here to Learn more about High Performance Coaching.
-I want the very best for you and coaching could be the next right best step for you on your way to having an extraordinary life of meaning, contribution and success.
+I want the very best for you and coaching could be the next right step for you!